m-hogue/kafka-spark-spike/README.md

-### Kafka Spike
+# Kafka Spike

-Simple collection of kafka proofs of concept.
+Simple collection of kafka proof of concepts.

+## Kafka Producer Spike

+Simple experiment to unit test a kafka producer that sends POJOs to a kafka queue